D8-X/d8x-trader-backend/SWARM.md

 docker service create --name registry --publish 5555:5000 registry:latest
 ```

+To check the service is running: `sudo docker service ls`

 Firstly, edit your `live.*` configuration files in `config` directory.
 Currently
 they are baked-in in the images at the image build time (this will be adjusted
 in the future):